-For those that don't mind a good hard packed gravel road it is an additional 14 miles into St. Regis Montana (with the last 10 hard packed gravel).
+For those ready to keep riding, it's only 60 miles into St. Regis Montana (with the last 10 hard packed gravel).
 Northern Rocky Rider Top Tours describes the St. Joe River Scenic Byway as "Technical, Twisty, Remote and Stunningly Beautiful"!
 The roadway is all about curves, from switchbacks to good sweepers.

 Hiking & Horseback Riding

 Numerous trails blanket the region and offer traditional foot hikers or horse riders varying levels of difficulty.
 Trails located in the St. Joe River area follow deep valley bottoms or high, scenic ridge tops.
 Remnants of historic logging activities are scattered throughout the area.

 The Pearson Trailhead of The Route of the Hiawatha Bike Trail is only 9 miles from Avery.
 Nearly fifteen miles of the route opened for mountain bikers in May 1998.
 The stretch between East Portal and Pearson Trailhead includes the 1.6 mile long Taft tunnel as well as nine other tunnels and seven high steel trestles.
 Tickets available at the Trail Head or online at www.ridethehiawatha.com.